-Certain Funds are subject to an 80% investment policy, as set forth in its prospectus.
+Harbor Disciplined Bond ETF is subject to an 80% investment policy, as set forth in its prospectus.
 The Fund need not sell non-qualifying securities that appreciated in value in order to bring its investments in compliance with the 80% requirement.
 However, any future investments must be made in a manner to bring the Fund's investments in compliance with the 80% requirement.
 This policy may be changed by the Fund upon 60 days' advanced notice to the shareholders.

-The market value of derivatives that have economic characteristics similar to the investments included in a Fund's 80% policy will be counted for purposes of this policy.
+The market value of derivatives that have economic characteristics similar to the investments included in the Fund's 80% policy will be counted for purposes of this policy.